These are tried and true ways to rock travel with teens in tow.

 8. Don’t ask for a selfie

 But let them Snapchat away.
 They don’t want to associate with you – remember?
 This tip applies to photographing your teen anywhere in public in general.
 Nothing annoys my teens more than – hang on wait – let me get a picture of you guys!
 Wait, let those people leave, no, move over, stand this way, hang on, right….
 THERE!
-In bodies that are changing and growing and taking up more space, being singled out and made to feel even more conspicuous as you attempt your perfect family Christmas card shot feel like their seventh layer of hell.
-If you have a selfie taker – lucky you!
+In bodies that are changing and growing and taking up more space, being singled out and made to feel even more conspicuous as you attempt your perfect family Christmas card shot can feel like their seventh layer of hell.
+If you have a selfie taker and they are willing to take selfies with you – then, lucky you!
 If you don’t – don’t force it.

 9. Arm them with cultural information

-Teens can feel conspicuous in their own skin.
-Bodies growing, voices changing, hormones raging.
-Taking them to a foreign country or even to a different state can make that feeling grow by a factor of ten.
-Blending in by understanding some background about where you’re headed will help.
-Give them a few phrases.
+Teens can feel massively conspicuous in their own skin.
+Bodies growing at exponential rates, voices changing, hormones raging.
+Taking them to a foreign country, or even to a different city or state, can make that feeling grow by a factor of ten.
+Helping them blend in by understanding some background about where you’re headed will help.
+Give them a few phrases in the local language.
 Yes.
 No. Please.
 Thank you.
+No thank you.
 Excuse me.
 Start there.
 Helping them respect the culture you’re visiting will make them feel more comfortable and open to experiencing.

 10. Respect their perspective

 Your teens aren’t you.
-They have opinions and feelings and approaches to life that you may not understand.
-I have three different approaches from my three different kids.
+What?
+I know.
+Hard to believe.
+But get over it.
+They aren’t.
+They have opinions and feelings and approaches to life that you may not understand or even agree with always.
+I have to consider three very different approaches from my three very different kids.
 What is deemed a parental offense by one, may not bother the other.
-Trying to be conscious of those differences is important.
+What one is willing to try, may mortify the other.
+Trying to be conscious of these differences is important.
 Challenging.
 But important.

 Other Travel Bloggers with Teens Offer Their Tips